marcopennekamp/lore/spec/04-classes-entities-components.md

 ```

 This is specifically possible because *component properties are immutable*.
 The parent class cannot reassign its own components, so we are free to require more specific types for sub-entities.
+##### Adding Multiple Components of the Same Type

+Suppose we have a `Wheel` and want to add four of them to a `Car`.
+You can't simply add four components of the same type.
+The solution would be to use some kind of wrapper type.
+Both of these possible representations are illegal as components: `(Wheel, Wheel, Wheel, Wheel)` and `[Wheel]`.
+In fact, you will need to create a new class, for example named `WheelSet`, which holds the wheels however it wants.
+You can then declare it as a component and access it via `e.WheelSet`.

 ##### Post-MVL Extensions

 - Compare to property/class extensions: **Visibility**, **default** values, **derived** components (excluding computed components).